ItsTato/LuaTkinter/README.md

 # Using LuaTkinter
 Using LuaTkinter is as simple as creating  a `.lua` file.
 No, really!

-Well, actually there's one more step:
+Well...
+Actually, there's one more step:
 - You have to run this file using the LuaTkinter module!

 How?
 Simple!
 Like so: